vinayakvision/samsung-riscv/README.md

 # Automatic Light System using VSDSquadron Mini RISC-V Board

 ## Project Overview
 An **automatic light system** is a setup designed to automatically control the lighting based on the presence or absence of individuals within its detection range.
-This system will also give an indication of motion detected by blinking the LED three times.
+This system will also give an indication of motion detected by stoping the Blinking LED.

 ### Features:
 ✅ **Automatic Light Control**: Lights up based on motion detection
-✅ **Motion Indication**: LED blinks three times when motion is detected
+✅ **Motion Indication**: LED blinks OFF when motion is detected
-✅ **Energy Efficiency**: Prevents unnecessary power usage
 ✅ **Security and Automation**: Enhances convenience and safety

 ---